Pennsylvania

 Maizeville and Girardville: Lithuanian churches and a street

 Girardville's (pop.
-1500 today, 5000 in 1930) St. Vincent de Paul church is one of the final 3 remaining regularly open (ex-)Lithuanian churches in the southern Coal Region of Pennsylvania.
-The city‘s first Lithuanian mass has been celebrated in an opera theater at 27 E. Main St. (as the town turned into a village it became a cinema, roller skating hall and finally has been demolished).
-The current brick English gothic revival church has been built in 1926, its lavish interior simplified in 1978 with Lithuanian stained-glass windows.
-Although no Lithuanian mass has been held for long the parish celebrated its Lithuanian minority heritage until its closure.
+1500 today, 5000 in 1930) Lithuanian hub used to be its St. Vincent de Paul church.
+The city‘s first Lithuanian mass has been celebrated in an opera theater at 27 E. Main St. (as the town turned into a village, it became a cinema, roller skating hall and finally has been demolished).
+The current brick English gothic revival church has been built in 1926, its lavish interior simplified in 1978.
+It includes Lithuanian stained-glass windows.
+Although no Lithuanian mass has been held for a long time, the parish celebrated its Lithuanian minority heritage until its closure.
 The beautiful stained-glass windows remain, including one with a Lithuanian flag and the Cross of Vytis symbol.
-There are many Lithuanain surnames written under various works of art as those of their donors.
-The official website declares that "our roots will always be in Lithuania", there are some Lithuanian phrases even if most of them seem to be Google-translated.
-While the parishes were consolidated, the church is allowed to work.
+There are many Lithuanian surnames written under various works of art as those of their donors.
+The official website of the former parish declares that "our roots will always be in Lithuania".
+While the parishes were consolidated, the church was allowed to stay open initially but ~2020s it saw little use.

 Further south: Lithuanian heritage at 209 road